Beach Wedding Menu Ideas: 25 Dishes Your Guests Will Actually Rave About

 7. Mini ceviche cups with avocado and cilantro

-According to Simply 2 Moms, tropical appetizers like prosciutto-wrapped jicama and mango can be fully assembled one to two days ahead and refrigerated, which is a real advantage when you’re coordinating a destination event.
+Simply 2 Moms notes that tropical appetizers like prosciutto-wrapped jicama and mango can be fully assembled one to two days ahead and refrigerated, which is a real advantage when you’re coordinating a destination event.
 For more starter inspiration, check out our guide to beach themed bridal shower menus.

 What Are the Best Main Course Options for a Beach Wedding?